Welcome to our Governors’ section.

 - We also attend meetings for new parents, parents' evenings and help at the school fairs.

-- Each term we attend "Working Together" mornings with Mrs Edwards and Ms Applegarth, where we discuss how the school is progressing.
+- Each term we attend "Working Together" mornings with Mrs Cooper and Ms Applegarth, where we discuss how the school is progressing.

 - We attend School Council meetings to listen to children's feedback.